 9. Do not stop too close to big trucks at the traffic lights.
 Very often, they can’t see you because the cabin of a vehicle is too high, it could lead you to just being crushed like a bug for no reason at all.
 Stop at a light only in the farthest to the left side.
 It would be safer than stopping between the rows.

 10. Never start a motorcycle before sitting on it.
 If you do not ride a motorcycle but stand aside, and you suddenly push the button to start the engine, it could lead to the motorcycle going to an unknown destination.
 It may result in a crash or even a death and you will be responsible for it.

 11. Try to avoid puddles on unknown roads.
 There could be a construction hole, several meters in depth under the layer of water.
-Although from outside it seems as an ordinary puddle.
+Although from outside it seems like an ordinary puddle.

 13. Try to stay away from the trucks loaded up with building materials and other junk.
 Building materials and other junk have this tendency to fly out of the back of the truck, drop on a biker’s head and take him to the next world.

 In case of a crash, most likely they will not save your head from injuries, which means there is a risk to spend the rest of your life being a dummy or get fatal head and brain injuries.
 If you want to save your life, at least you should have a three-quarter helmet.

 15. Motorcycle tire pressure is an important part of its readiness for a safe ride that often is forgotten.
 Don’t forget to pump the tires.
 According to the instructions of the manufacturer, the tires must be checked once a week.
 We encourage you to do it once a week or every time you get to the gas station, depending on what happens more often.